rumq/java-springboot-course/README.md

 ![here](assets/BankService.png)

+Assignments:
+1. Do the assignment from 04_Beans_DependencyInjection slide.
-Look at the example in this repository [pawarv-demo-04-beans-dependencyinjection](code/pv-demo-04-beans-dependencyinjection/README.md) for a better understanding.
+2. Try recreating the BankService and BankRepository example in your chosen domain.
+Look at the example in this repository [pv-demo-04-beans-dependencyinjection](code/pv-demo-04-beans-dependencyinjection/README.md) for a better understanding..

 Today's recording [Day 07 ch04 Bean Dependency Injection](https://drive.google.com/file/d/1TAr-eDEJNZmUlZW62VdvKZcj1ZMe7LCR/view?usp=share_link).